bmeurant/technical-docs/software-architecture/architectural-patterns/onion.md

 1.  **[The Onion Architecture: part 1](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/)**

     The original article by **Jeffrey Palermo** introduces the **Onion Architecture** as a modern alternative to traditional layered architectures.
 It emphasizes placing the **Domain Model** at the core and ensuring that all dependencies point inward toward the center.
-This approach, which relies on the **[[solid|Dependency Inversion principle]]**, aims to reduce coupling and make the application's core business logic independent of external concerns like databases or user interfaces, thereby improving maintainability.
+This approach, which relies on the **[[solid|Dependency Inversion principle]]**, aims to reduce coupling and make the application's core business logic independent of external concerns like [[software-architecture/databases/|databases]] or user interfaces, thereby improving maintainability.

 2.  **[Onion Architecture: Let's slice it like a Pro](https://medium.com/expedia-group-tech/onion-architecture-deed8a554423)**